fishr/rfbands/README.md

 sdcc can be obtained from their page on sourceforge

-stm8flash is a git repository courtesy of someone named valentin i think, get it, add to path
+stm8flash is a git repository courtesy of someone named valentin i think, get it, add to path might require apt-get install libusb-1.0 then make and make install

 stm8flash -c stlink -p stm8l051f3 -w test.ihx